 Never a bridesmaid, always a bride, said no one ever—except Elizabeth Taylor!
 One of Dame Elizabeth Taylor's first major film roles as an adult (she famously broke out as a star in National Velvet at the age of 13) was as a bride opposite Spencer Tracy (in the titular role reprised later by Steve Martin) in the original Father of the Bride in 1950.
 And, well, she must have loved playing that part, because Liz would infamously walk down the aisle 8 times (to 7 husbands, marrying Richard Burton twice) over the next 40 years.

 Her first wedding took place in 1950, at the age of 18, and she didn't stop until her last stint as bride in 1991, at the age of 59.
-We take a look back at all of Liz's wedding days and more importantly, her wedding dresses and over the top jewelry!
+In honor of Dame Liz Taylor's birthday, we took a look back at all of her wedding days and more importantly, her wedding dresses and over the top jewelry!

 1. Conrad "Nicky" Hilton, May 13, 1950